pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-10-antipaxoi-kerkyra-front-surfing.md

 After a morning of very pleasant spinnaker sailing, we saw a front approaching from behind.
 The front was pushing a thunderstorm with our name on it.
 It was thundering ominously.

 We rolled in the spinnaker and turned the engines on.
-If the boat gets hit by lighting, it could be impossible to start the engines.
+If the boat gets hit by lighting, it's impossible to start the engines.
 But being diesels they don't need electricity to keep running once they're started.
-I also steered closer to land to have some high mountains near us.
+I also steered closer to land to have some high mountains near us to act as lightning rods.
 Just our luck that we were passing the lowest point of Corfu right then.

 The wind picked up.
 It started pouring down.
 We closed the door and let the autopilot take care of it.
 Barbara discovered the forward berths have a pretty good view even in heavy rain.
 It becomes impossible to see out of the saloon windows if it's raining heavily.